scalp42/chefabulous/README.md

 ###### ['AWS']['AWS_TAG_NAME']: 'chefabulous'

 This parameter is **highly** important.
-It's used to determine if a Chefabulous is already running or not.
+It's used to determine if a Chefabulous instance is already running or not.

 ###### [VAGRANT]['HOST']: 'chefabulous'